MrCoolition/estimate_moving_price/README.md

 The body should be a JSON **object** with these fields.
-If the request arrives as an array containing a single object (as some tooling formats requests), the service will unwrap it automatically.
+If the request arrives as an array containing a single object (as some tooling formats requests), the service now unwraps it directly inside the endpoint.
 An alternative form is a list of item objects, each with `items`/`item` and `Qty` fields, for example:

 ```json